Compression-aware Training of Neural Networks using Frank-Wolfe: Preliminaries

-where the loss functions $\ell_i$ and $L$ are differentiable in $\theta$ and $\C$ is a compact, convex set.
-When using SGD, imposing hard constraints requires a potentially costly projection back to $\C$ to ensure feasiblity of the iterates.
-Our focus however lies on the \emph{Stochastic Frank-Wolfe} (SFW) algorithm \citep{Frank1956, Berrada2018, Pokutta2020}, which is projection-free and perfectly suited for yielding solutions with structural properties.
-In each iteration $t$, SFW calls a \textit{linear minimization oracle} (LMO) on the (stochastic) batch gradient $\bg \define \nabtil \Loss(\theta_t)$ to solve
+where the per-sample loss functions $\ell_i$ are differentiable in $\theta$ and $\C$ is a compact, convex set.
+When using SGD, imposing hard constraints requires a potentially costly projection back to $\C$ to ensure feasiblity of the iterates \citep{Combettes2021}.
+An alternative is the \emph{Stochastic Frank-Wolfe} (SFW) algorithm \citep{Frank1956, Berrada2018, Pokutta2020}, being projection-free and perfectly suited for yielding solutions with structural properties.
+To ensure feasibility of the iterates, SFW does not use the gradient direction for its updates but rather chooses a boundary point or vertex of $\C$ that is best aligned with the descent direction.
+In each iteration $t$, SFW calls a \textit{linear minimization oracle} (LMO) on the stochastic batch gradient $\bg = \nabtil \Loss(\theta_t)$ to solve

 which is then used as the direction to update the parameters using the convex combination